 Couples counseling is available when one member of the couple is a UHV student.
 This service allows for the couples to work on the relationship, instead of the individual mental health concerns.
 Couples counseling can also help friends or roommates resolve communication/relationship problems.

-Counseling, Health and Wellness offers psychoeducational (skills-building) and traditional group therapy (Understanding Self and Others groups).
+The Counseling Center offers psychoeducational (skills-building) and traditional group therapy (Understanding Self and Others groups).

 Group Counseling is sometimes the best approach for the following therapy goals: